Led Zeppelin Documentary Lands a Distributor For Theatrical Release

 Led Zeppelin London 1968 Photo: Dick Barnatt / Redferns / Getty Images; used with permission)

-Nearly two years after an authorized Led Zeppelin documentary had its premiere, the filmmakers have yet to announce a distribution deal.
-The film, Becoming Led Zeppelin, helmed by director Bernard MacMahon and produced by Allison McGourty, was first shown at the 78th Venice International Film Festival on September 4, 2021, with Jimmy Page in attendance.
-A first teaser clip was also released; watch it below.
+Nearly three years after an authorized Led Zeppelin documentary had its work-in-progress premiere, and five years after the film was announced, the film has finally gotten a distribution deal.
+Introducing Led Zeppelin–renamed from Becoming Led Zeppelin–helmed by director Bernard MacMahon and produced by Allison McGourty, has been acquired by Sony Pictures Classics for a theatrical release.
+The news was first reported on May 15, 2024, by Variety which, quoting the studio, indicated that the “now completed” film boasts “a brand-new sound mix [and] newly unearthed material from the archives of all four band members.”
+It was first shown at the 78th Venice International Film Festival on September 4, 2021, with Jimmy Page in attendance.
+A first teaser clip was also released at that time; watch it below.

 The film’s description by Altitude Film Entertainment begins “Led Zeppelin is a film that no one thought could ever be made.
 The band’s meteoric rise to stardom was swift and previously undocumented.
 With unparalleled access to the group and their personal archives, their full support and never-before-seen footage, Led Zeppelin will immerse you in the sights and sounds of their early career.
 This big screen experience is as close as you will get to being there.”